singaround/songbook/posts/another-way-to-explore-our-songbook.md

 We’ve got songs about [naval warfare](/tags/naval_warfare), the [Royal Navy](/tags/Royal__Navy), and songs about [being press-ganged](/tags/impressment) into the navy (or trying to avoid it).

 There are songs with [loads of joining-in bits](/tags/more_chorus_than_verse) (choruses and/or repeated lines).
-The opposite of these are the [ballads](/tags/ballad) – songs which tell a story, and (generally) have very little for an audience to join in with.
+The opposite of these are the [ballads](/tags/ballad) – songs which tell a story, and (generally) have very little for other people to join in with.

 There are [comedy songs](/tags/comedy) (your definition of ‘comedy’ may vary), and songs that are [parodies of other songs](/tags/parody).
 We’ve also got [rewritten](/tags/rewritten) songs – traditional songs that have been given dramatic overhauls.